On quantum separation of variables beyond fundamental representations: New SoV bases and complete spectrum characterization

 by definition it can be rewritten as:

 now we can use the fusion relations to rewrite the following operator product:

 so that using the l.h.s. we get:

-from which our statement follows by the definition of the SoV basis. \end{proof}
+from which our statement follows by the definition of the SoV basis.
+Again here, we could also start from the second representation having $\langle O|$ as starting co-vector, and get from there the same result. \end{proof}

 From the above proposition, we get the following characterization of the transfer matrix spectrum in our new SoV basis.
-Clearly the discrete characterization of the transfer matrix eigenvalues is invariant w.r.t. the chosen SoV basis so it coincides with the one we have given in the theorem of the previous section.
+Clearly the discrete characterization of the transfer matrix eigenvalues is independent of the chosen SoV basis so it coincides with the one we have given in the theorem of the previous section.
 Of course what changes is the characterization of the transfer matrix eigenvectors in the new SoV basis; indeed, it holds: